MaxThom/mir/docs/Roadmap.md

 - MirCLI, the Command Line Interface to easy interact with the system and with scripts

+  - [x] Basic functionallity to manage devices
-  - [ ] Create a database seeding script for populating the db
+  - [x] Create a database seeding script for populating the db
+  - [ ] Add name field to device
+  - [ ] Merge the TUI and CLI app into one called mir

 - MirTUI, the Terminal User Interface with bubble tea

   - [x] Learn BubbleTea
   - [x] Create the general parent layout
-  - [ ] Create basic components like tooltip and toast
+  - [x] Create basic components like tooltip and toast
   - [ ] Create main page layout
   - [ ] Create the list device layouts
   - [ ] Create the next device page layout